 - Images are what grab people’s attention.
 What images will your site use to play up your content?
 Where will those images come from?
 You will likely want a number of images on the homepage, and those images need to combine on the page in an aesthetically-pleasing way.
 You’ll also likely want at least one image on most of your other site’s pages.

 - How will Featured Images be used on the site, and what are the ideal thumbnail sizes for your content?
 This is the kind of small detail that many fixed-price projects neglect, causing ugly blog posts for hapless authors who have no idea this setting even exists.
 And yet it takes less than ten minutes to do!

 - Embedding videos, as with book trailers.
-I will also embed audio content like podcasts or interviews you’ve done, either using HTML5 or an external service like SoundCloud.
+I will also embed audio content like podcasts or interviews you’ve done, either using HTML5 or an external service like SoundCloud or YouTube.

 - Creating image galleries to effectively show off collections of photos